Zhixing1020/Linear-Genetic-Programming-LGP-and-Applications/src/zhixing/symbolicregression/README.md

 **Example 1 - Applying basic LGP for symbolic regression SR**

 This example applies LGP to solve SR with a generational EA framework.
-The settings of parameters follow the ones for DJSS [1]
+The settings of parameters follow the common settings for DJSS [1]

-[1] MRGP
+[1] Zhixing Huang et al. "Cross-Representation Genetic Programming: A Case Study on Tree-Based and Linear Representations".
+Evol.
+Comput.
+2025, Dec 1;33(4):541-568. doi: 10.1162/evco.a.25.

 1. Locate the [parameter file](./parameters/simpleLGP_SR.params).
 2. Locate the [training and test data path](./dataset/).